JamesLTaylor/QuantSA/Documentation/pages/home/home_setup.md

 ## Github

 QuantSA is written in C#.
-It includes visual Studio 2015 solution files so the easiest way to get started is to open the solution in Visual Studio and begin writing.
+It includes visual Studio 2017 solution files so the easiest way to get started is to open the solution in Visual Studio and begin writing.

+* If you don't already have it download and install [Visual Studio Community Edition](https://visualstudio.microsoft.com/)
 * Download the source from <https://github.com/JamesLTaylor/QuantSA>
 * Open `QuantSA.sln`
 * Rebuild (Visual studio will sort out the project dependencies)

 ## Debugging with the Excel Add-in
-* Set Excel as the startup project
+* Set `QuantSA.Excel.Addin` as the startup project
+* In the settings for that project go to
+`Debug -> Start External Program` and browse to your installed version of Microsoft Excel (for example: C:\Program Files (x86)\Microsoft Office\Office14\EXCEL.EXE).
+* In `Debug -> Command Line Arguments` type `"QuantSA.xll"`
+* Several example sheets can be found in the QuantSA repo under QuantSA/ExampleSheets

 ## Running tests